AnyLog-co/documentation/deployments/Docker/master_node_deployment_process.md

    "city": !city
 }}>

-# check if policy exists & if not declare it
+# check if policy exists
 policy = blockchain get master where ip = !external_ip and local_ip = !ip and company=!company_name and port=!anylog_server_port

+# declare policy if DNE
 if not !policy then
 do blockchain prepare policy !new_policy do blockchain insert where policy=!new_policy and local=true and master=!ledger_conn